ConorG1247/ConorG1247/README.md

 ### Hi there 👋
+I'll be working on some things here in the future 😄 SoC will be helping me with this 🤞

 <!--
 **ConorG1247/ConorG1247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.